-Major activities of the first semester included performing a literature review, designing and computationally modeling the electromagnetic fields in a HET, participating in a design review, and securing necessary funding.
+Key activities of the first semester included performing a literature review, designing and computationally modeling the electromagnetic fields in a HET, participating in a design review, and securing necessary funding.
 The second semester focused on manufacturing, assembling, and testing the thruster.
 In both semesters the activities were entirely student-led except for a weekly or bi-weekly check-in with the advising professor.
 The study as a whole had three major goals:

-- 1) Create an hands-on, collaborative experience for students across institutions and disciplines - 2) Learn the principles behind, design, and test a Hall effect thruster - 3) Simulate the research environment through grant writing and technical communication
+- 1. Create a hands-on, collaborative experience for students across institutions and disciplines - 2.
+Learn the principles behind, design, and test a Hall effect thruster - 3.
+Simulate the research environment through grant writing and technical communication.

 The first goal was achieved through the multi-institutional program as previously discussed.
-The second goal was achieved by studying a variety of published textbooks, technical papers, and graduate theses, including those shown in [1, 3-9].
+The second goal was achieved by studying a variety of published textbooks, technical papers, and graduate theses, including [1, 3-9].
 As difficulties and gaps in understanding were encountered, the team directly contacted corresponding authors and experts in the field.

 Graded deliverables included meeting minutes, detailed literature review notes, written grant proposals, a COMSOL Multiphysics magnetic field model, final CAD models, and manufactured thruster hardware.
 Examples of hardware deliverables include electromagnets and magnetic shunt, thruster channel, gas feed pipes, propellant diffuser, and hot cathodes.
-An additional goal which was added partway through the second semester was a test stand to measure thrust and critical temperatures during vacuum testing.
-Testing took place in the MIT Space Propulsion Laboratory's AstroVac chamber, with time donated by Professor Paulo Lozano.
+An additional goal, which was added partway through the second semester, was to design and fabricate a test stand capable of measuring forces on the order of tens of millinewtons.
+Testing took place in the MIT Space Propulsion Laboratory's AstroVac chamber, with time and laboratory resources donated by Professor Paulo Lozano.

 The third goal was met by engaging in a variety of activities typical to the research process.
 First, a formal literature review was conducted; this was the first literature review that several students had participated in, introducing them to the crucial skill of studying and documenting prior literature.
-Second, Olin College does not provide funding for independent studies, so alternative means of funding were secured through grant writing.
+Second, Olin College does not provide funding for independent studies, so alternative means of funding were secured through student grants.
 Separate proposals were written and filed to secure a Babson-Olin-Wellesley (BOW) Three-College Collaboration Presidential Innovation Grant and an Olin College Student Academic Grant (SAG), both of which were successfully won.
-This was the first exposure to grant proposal writing for all students on the team, introducing another skill crucial to the research process.
-Third, a design review was conducted, requiring students to communicate design decisions and justifications in both a written and oral manner to experts from both industry and academia.
-Fourth, an abstract was submitted to the International Electric Propulsion Conference (IEPC) in order to publish the results of the study and serving as the first abstract that several students had co-authored.
-As a result, this paper is itself an artifact of undergraduate students engaging in the research process.
-Finally, an unforeseen opportunity arose late in the project when it was suggested by an advisor that the team pursue a patent for their gas diffuser; on May 11, 2022 the team filed US provisional patent application no. 63/340566 for an additively manufactured azimuthal gas diffuser.
+This was the first exposure to grant proposal writing for all students on the team.
+Third, a design review was conducted, requiring students to communicate design decisions in both a written and oral manner to experts from industry and academia.
+Fourth, an abstract was submitted to the International Electric Propulsion Conference (IEPC).
+This was the first abstract that several students had co-authored.
+Finally, the team pursued a patent for their gas diffuser; on May 11, 2022 the team filed US provisional patent application no. 63/340566 for an additively manufactured azimuthal gas diffuser.